xaslilac/weave/readme.md

   - Update your server without ever taking your sites offline
 - Fast and accurate HTTP parsing
 - Reliable, super customizable HTTPD server
-- While mixing in the convience of a dedicated app server
+- The convenience of a dedicated app server
 - Support for media uploads
 - Error messages with helpful tracing
 - Nothing should ever crash the entire process